Skip to Main Content

 Revise your draft.

-Edit and proofread your draft.
+Edit and proofread your final draft.

-A WRITER AT WORK: Brian Cable’s Interview Notes and Write-Up
+Brian Cable’s Interview Notes and Write-Up

 REFLECTION